YuluYe16/PhenoUAV/README.md

 # PhenoUAV
-These shit codes are used to process UAV images, just personal notes and not complete, be careful if you need to refer to them.
+These scripts are used to process UAV images, just personal notes and not complete, be careful if you need to refer to them.